If you click on links we provide, we may receive compensation.

 Jennifer Graylock / Getty Images

-"If you need to wash your weave, wash the hair in a downward direction to minimize tangles," Sang suggests.
+"If you need to wash your weave, wash the hair in a downward direction to minimize tangles," Sang says.
 "Then, sit under a hood dryer or diffuse hair until the roots are completely dry."

 Wigs

-megan thee stallion wearing light blue wig
+Megan Thee Stallion wearing a light blue wig

-@kellonderyck / instagram
+@kellonderyck / Instagram

 Wigs continue to be a popular protective style for several reasons.
 "The best part of wearing wigs is the versatility," Ashley points out.
-You can wear different colors and lengths without compromising your hair.
+You can opt for different colors and lengths without compromising your hair.
 It's a great option for when you want to take a break from styling your hair."

 There are several types of wigs on the market; however, Ashley says lace front wigs are the most common.
-"They feature a natural hairline, so it looks more realistic when you wear them," she explains.
+"They feature a natural hairline, so it looks more realistic when you wear them," she says.
 "However, if you want a portion of your hair out, you can wear a V-part wig.
 This means there is a 'V shape' opening at the top [of the unit] for your natural hair to lay over the wig."

 Clip-In or Drawstring Ponytail